jinglescode/time-series-forecasting-pytorch/README.md

 - Model evaluation
 - Predicting future stock prices

+By the end of this project, you will have a fully functional LSTM model that predicts future stock prices based on historical price movements, all in a single Python file.
 This tutorial has been written in a way such that all the essential code snippets have been embedded inline.
 You should be able to develop, train, and test your machine learning model without referring to other external pages or documents.

 Let's get started!

-## Installing Python libraries
+## Installing Python dependencies

 We recommend using **Python 3.6 or higher** for this project.
 If you do not have Python installed in your local environment, please visit [python.org](https://www.python.org/downloads/) for the latest download instruction.

-With Python installed, please go to the Command Line interface of your local machine and use the following "pip install" prompts to install Numpy, PyTorch, Matplotlib, and Alpha Vantage, respectively.
+With Python installed, please go to the Command Line interface of your operating system and use the "pip install" prompts below to install Numpy, PyTorch, Matplotlib, and Alpha Vantage, respectively.

 - [NumPy](https://github.com/numpy/numpy) - `pip install numpy`
 - [PyTorch](https://github.com/pytorch/pytorch) - `pip install torch`
 - [Matplotlib](https://github.com/matplotlib/matplotlib) - `pip install matplotlib`
 - [alpha_vantage](https://github.com/RomelTorres/alpha_vantage) - `pip install alpha_vantage`

-Now, create a new file named `project.py` and paste the following code into the file:
+Now, create a new Python file named `project.py` and paste the following code into the file:

 ```python
 import numpy as np